Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Methods

 \begin{definition}[Global Lost Opportunity Costs (GLOCs)] Given an allocation $(x,y)$ and prices $p$, a market participant's global lost opportunity costs describe the difference between their individual payoff maximum, given $p$, and their actual payoff.

 \end{definition}

-The key idea of CH pricing \citep{hogan2003minimum, gribik2007market} is to minimize GLOCs over all market participants.
+The key idea of CH (Convex Hull) pricing \citep{hogan2003minimum, gribik2007market} is to minimize total GLOCs.
 Formally, CH pricing replaces each non-convex cost function $c_s(y_s)$ with its convex envelope in (\ref{model:general}), and derives prices from the dual of the resulting convex problem.

 Computing convex envelopes and determining CH prices is generally computationally challenging \citep{Schiro.2016}.
-However, it has been shown by \citet{Hua.2017} that CH pricing becomes tractable when the cost function is described as in (\ref{def:cost}).
+However, it has been shown by \citet{Hua.2017} that CH pricing becomes tractable for the cost function we consider.
 Specifically, by relaxing the binary constraints $u_{st} \in \{0,1\}$ to $u_{st} \in [0,1]$ and solving the dual of (\ref{model:general}), CH prices can be obtained from a single linear program.
 This approach, also referred to as Extended Locational Marginal Pricing (ELMP), was also used by the recent ENTSO-E study \citep{ENTSOE.2022}.